 Import and Export a Local Coordinate System

-- The import/export localization file format is .vscs
+- The supported import and export localization format is .vscs

 - Other localization file formats are not directly supported